Lemminkäinen Group's Disclosure Policy

 Lemminkäinen Group's parent company, Lemminkäinen Corporation, is domiciled in Helsinki, Finland, and its share is listed on Nasdaq Helsinki Ltd ("Nasdaq Helsinki").
 In our communication and disclosure we comply with applicable Finnish and EU legislation, the rules of Nasdaq Helsinki, the regulations and guidance of the European Securities Markets Authority (ESMA) and the Finnish Financial Supervisory Authority, as well as our internal policies and guidelines.

 Our communications is based on facts and objectivity, and guided by the general principles of trustworthiness, consistency, openness and timeliness.
-The President and CEO is responsible for that we meets our obligations as a listed company.
+The President and CEO is responsible for that we meet our obligations as a listed company.

 Key principles of communications